vegovs/dotfiles/README.md

 * bash
 * tmux

-Also installs a bunch of packages.
+Also installs a bunch of packages and tries to swap caps<->escape.

 ## Install
 Create symbolic links for the dotfiles: